mihaifm/HIBPOfflineCheck/readme.md

 ## Prerequisites

+If you are using KeePass on Windows, this plugin requires **Microsoft .NET Framework 4.5** to run.

 - Download the latest version of the [password list](https://haveibeenpwned.com/Passwords) file from the _haveibeenpwned.com_ website.
 The required file is the one with format **SHA-1 (ordered by hash)**.
 Use the _Pwned Passwords downloader_ (as of May 2022, this is the best way to get the most up-to-date passwords as suggested by the _Have I Been Pwned_ project's author).
 Alternatively, use the torrent method.

     __It's important that you get the SHA-1 (ordered by hash) version of the file, the plugin uses it for fast searching__.